Introduction to Stream Processing in FME

 4. Assign an Engine and Run the Stream Workspace

-The next page is where you can manage your stream.
-Streams are started automatically when creating them, but they will not run the stream workspace job until at least one FME Flow Engine has been assigned to the stream so that it can run continuously.
+The next page lets you manage your stream.
+Streams are started automatically when created, but the stream workspace job will not run until at least one FME Flow Engine has been assigned to the stream, allowing it to run continuously.

 Under the Assigned Engines section, click Assign.
 In the Engines dropdown menu, select one of your FME Flow Engines.
 Note how the Engine will be removed from the queue it’s currently assigned to.
 Click OK.